 HGAC Civil War Hospital Sign Project

 A new HGAC project and partnership was forged in 2022.
-HGAC is working together with students from the Gettysburg Area High School to create and install new Civil War Hospital markers, as many of the signs in the area have fallen into disrepair.
+HGAC is working together with students from the Gettysburg Area High School (GAHS) to create and install new Civil War Hospital markers, as many of the signs in the area have fallen into disrepair.

 These signs are produced by students in the Technology Education program at Gettysburg Area High School under the guidance of their instructor, Stan Licharowicz.
 The students use the latest computer-aided design and laser manufacturing technologies to produce these weather-resistant, long-lasting signs.
 The signs are then installed by HGAC volunteers.